President of the United States: Election

 The president is elected indirectly by the voters of each state and the District of Columbia through the Electoral College, a body of electors formed every four years for the sole purpose of electing the president and vice president to concurrent four-year terms.
 As prescribed by Article II, Section 1, Clause 2, each state is entitled to a number of electors equal to the size of its total delegation in both houses of Congress.
-Additionally, the Twenty-third Amendment provides that the District of Columbia is entitled to the number it would have if it were a state, but in no case more than that of the least populous state.
+The Twenty-third Amendment provides that the District of Columbia is entitled to the number it would have if it were a state, but in no case more than that of the least populous state.

 Currently, all states and the District of Columbia select their electors based on a popular election.
 In all but two states, the party whose presidential–vice presidential ticket receives a plurality of popular votes in the state has its entire slate of elector nominees chosen as the state's electors.
 Maine and Nebraska deviate from this winner-take-all practice, awarding two electors to the statewide winner and one to the winner in each congressional district.

-On the first Monday after the second Wednesday in December, about six weeks after the election, the electors convene in their respective state capitals (and in Washington, D.C.) to vote for president and, on a separate ballot, for vice president.
+On the first Monday after the second Wednesday in December, about six weeks after the election, the electors convene in their respective state capitals, and in Washington, D.C., to vote for president and, on a separate ballot, for vice president.
 They typically vote for the candidates of the party that nominated them.
 While there is no constitutional mandate or federal law requiring them to do so, the District of Columbia and 32 states have laws requiring that their electors vote for the candidates to whom they are pledged.
 The constitutionality of these laws was upheld in Chiafalo v.
 Washington (2020).

 Following the vote, each state then sends a certified record of their electoral votes to Congress.
 The votes of the electors are opened and counted during a joint session of Congress, held in the first week of January.
-If a candidate has received an absolute majority of electoral votes for president (currently 270 of 538), that person is declared the winner.
+If a candidate has received an absolute majority of electoral votes for president, currently 270 of 538, that person is declared the winner.
 Otherwise, the House of Representatives must meet to elect a president using a contingent election procedure in which representatives, voting by state delegation, with each state casting a single vote, choose between the top three electoral vote-getters for president.
-To win the presidency, a Candidate must receive the votes of an absolute majority of states (currently 26 of 50).
+To win the presidency, a candidate must receive the votes of an absolute majority of states, currently 26 of 50.